Keep up to date with new releases, and enjoy free vignettes, delivered right to your email!

-The tease of another cup of the Sugar Shack’s high-test java tempted her.
+Another cup of Sugar Shack’s high-test java tempted her.
 If she stuck to her schedule, this was her last day for coffee as well.

 Max held out his hand.
 “A dying man’s final requests are always honored.
 You’re going to feel like hell for a few days anyway, you may as well enjoy the buzz while you can.”

 She handed over her cup reluctantly.
 He seemed to know way too much about what she had planned.